KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 ##### Notarization Extends to Each Participating Smart Chain

 This same security process extends to any Smart Chain that is under the protection of the notary nodes.
-The primary difference between a Smart Chain and the KMD main chain is that the main chain notarizes to an exterior PoW network (Bitcoin), whereas the Smart Chain notarizes to the KMD main chain.
+The primary difference between a Smart Chain and the KMD main chain is that the main chain notarizes to an external PoW network (Litecoin), whereas the Smart Chain notarizes to the KMD main chain.

 ###### Notarization Flow

 <div style="text-align: center;">

-<b> Smart Chain —> Komodo Main Chain (KMD) —> Bitcoin (BTC)</b>
+<b> Smart Chain —> Komodo Main Chain (KMD) —> Litecoin (LTC)</b>

 </div>